 CFWE Graduate Student Association

-To learn more about the CFWE Graduate Student Association and their activities, contact the SFWS faculty advisor, Dr. Graeme Lockaby, at email@example.com.
+To learn more about the CFWE Graduate Student Association and their activities, contact the CFWE faculty advisor, Dr. Daowei Zhang, at firstname.lastname@example.org.

 CFWE Student Ambassadors

 Auburn University Student Ambassadors help prepare for and host various school events and activities throughout the year.
 Due to the public nature of their activities, Student Ambassadors become the “Face of the CFWE,” which offers them abundant opportunities for professional development and networking with distinguished alumni and donors, professionals within their respective fields, as well as faculty and administrators.

 To learn more about the CFWE Student Ambassadors, contact our student advisor, Mrs. Brooke Martin, at email@example.com.